In Search of Dungeons and Dragons

 After a stroke that erased his memory, Giambattista “Yambo” Bodoni, the renowned antiquarian book dealer, resolved to go back to his family house in the Italian Piedmont, the same house where he spent all his childhood.
-He was looking to recover the remnants of his past now turned into a void, and assembling them like they were the pieces of an impossible jigsaw.
+He was looking to recover the remnants of his past now turned into a void, and to assemble them like they were the pieces of an impossible jigsaw.
 For days he scrabbled through piles of comics books, newspapers, vinyl records, and magazines but to no avail.
 It was only when he was about to call off his search that he discovered, hidden in the books of his grandfather, an original copy of William Shakespeare’s First Folio, triggering in him such a severe shock that it finally lifted the veil concealing his past.
 Like a cascade, the memories fell haphazardly and intensely upon him, finally giving the poor antiquarian a sense of who he really was.
 But tragedy was lurking, as one memory remained forever lost: that of the face of the girl he once loved.

 The global lockdown of 2020 surprised me when I was visiting my family in Bogota.
 Confined to the house of my childhood, and with no idea of when I will be able to fly back to London, I have spent long hours dusting off the contents of boxes, drawers, and trunks.
 I have found pictures, cassette tapes, letters, stamped T-shirts, school reports, notebooks, and college books: all the belongings that once defined me are still here, jammed in closets and underneath my bed, where they remained unperturbed for the last fifteen years.
 Standing out among these objects from forgotten times, I found an extensive collection of books, maps, handwritten notes, and dice that I know were very dear to me.
 They are the remains that I keep of Dungeons and Dragons, a beautiful game I used to play a long time ago.
 For the first time in years, I sit down to think about it.